Ascona, Switzerland is one of the country’s most picturesque lakeside towns. Read my guide to the best things to do in Ascona.

-The small town of Ascona, perched on the edge of the gorgeous Lake Maggiore is the pick of the lakeside towns and one of Switzerland’s most eligible destinations for the international traveller.
+The small town of Ascona, perched on the edge of the gorgeous Lake Maggiore is the pick of the lakeside towns.
+Ascona is one of Switzerland’s most eligible destinations for the international traveller.

 The picturesque setting is blended with an artistic and cultural heritage that’s impossible to resist.

 The Best Things to do in Ascona, Switzerland: At A Glance

 - Walk around and see the brightly-coloured houses

 - Visit the church of San Pietro e Paulo – now an art museum

 - Hop on one of the shuttle boats to Magadino or Stresa on Lake Maggiore